-Guide to Best Gifts for Creative People and DIYers
+31 Best Gift Ideas for Creative People and DIYers

-Looking for a list of gifts for upcyclers or gifts for the creative people in your life?
-This gift guide includes books, subscriptions, stocking stuffers, and unusual gifts.
+Looking for gift ideas for creative people?
+This gift guide includes inspiring books, craft subscriptions, handy stocking stuffers, and thoughtful big gifts.

-Note – if that upcycler is you, that’s fine too!
+And if that creative person or DIYer is actually you, that’s fine too!

-Have a family member or friends who don’t know what to buy you?
-Want to narrow it down but still get a surprise?
-Send them this list of gift ideas and see what happens!
+Do your family or friends need a little help choosing for you but you still want to get a surprise?
+Send them this list of gift ideas and see what happens.

-This upcycling gift guide has the best gift ideas for:
+This ultimate gift guide has the best gift ideas for:

 4. Ways to improve a creative business

-And if you have those covered, head to the five products you need to start upcycling!
+And if you have those covered, head to my master list of recommendations.

 Rescue, Restore, Redecorate

-This is a lovely coffee table book full of beautiful photos to help a creative friend get inspired by new techniques.
+This is a lovely coffee table book full of beautiful photos of her amazing creations to help a creative friend get inspired by new techniques.

 The Furniture Bible

-The Furniture Bible covers how to identify, restore and care for all kinds of furniture and wood types.
+The Furniture Bible is the perfect gift for people who want to get serious about restoring furniture.
+It covers how to identify, restore and care for all kinds of furniture and wood types.

 The author is from a long line of furniture restorers and teaches the best ways to lovingly care for pieces.
 It’s high quality and as in-depth as you could ever need.
 This is a great idea for creative individuals who want to dip in and out, to get quick answers.